abspen1/go-backend/README.md

 - Back-end for my fantasy football league's hub [BOTS-FFL](https://austinspencer.works/BOTS-FFL)
 - This package is how I get the standings and point leaders on the website

+## 📁 clearwater

+- Folder with get and post requests for clearwater website
+- Stores specific JSON of data
+- May add a Python function that will check each morning if there is an upcoming date
+- If there is an upcoming date, send email to the email listed with information

 ## 📁 email

 - Package for the contact page on my website